This post contains affiliate links. Please see our disclosure policy.

 Chocolate Chip Banana Bread is made in one bowl with simple ingredients!
-It’s perfectly soft and moist, with a crisp top and melty chocolate chips in every bite.
+It’s ultra fluffy and moist, with a crisp top and melty chocolate chips in every bite.
 This is the perfect quick baking project for a weeknight, or to make with your kids!

 This recipe was originally published in April of 2020, but I’ve just updated it to make the recipe easier and more delicious, and to give new photos.
 A few folks have reached out asking for the old version of this recipe, which used sweetened condensed milk – I’ve included the old version of the recipe below the recipe card at the very bottom of this post.